+Pedestrian

+Avenues serve

+a variety of land

+uses and thus

+generate medium

+to high levels of

+pedestrian activity.

+The unobstructed

+pedestrian zone

+should be at least 6'

+wide but 8' or 10' is

+preferred.

+Street Furniture

-Pedestrian Street Furniture Green Motor Vehicle Bicycle Parking Avenues serve a variety of land uses and thus generate medium to high levels of pedestrian activity.
-The unobstructed pedestrian zone should be at least 6' wide but 8' or 10' is preferred.
-Amenities such as transit shelters, seating, pedestrian- scale lighting, wayfinding signage, public art, kiosks, and bicycle racks near store entrances are encouraged.
-Permeable hardscaping, landscaping and street trees are desired.
-The green zone should be a minimum of 8' to provide adequate buffer between pedestrians and motorists.
+Amenities such as transit shelters, seating, pedestrianscale lighting, wayfinding signage, public art, kiosks, and bicycle racks near store entrances are encouraged.

+Green

+Permeable

+hardscaping,

+landscaping and

+street trees are

+desired.
+The green

+zone should be a

+minimum of 8' to

+provide adequate

+buffer between

+pedestrians and

+motorists.

+Motor Vehicle

 Travel lanes should be 13' if shared with bicyclists; otherwise travel lanes should be narrowed to 10' to provide space for 6' bicycle lanes.
-Images for each zone streets with limited
+Images for each zone

+Bicycle

+Shared bicycle

+facilities are

+appropriate on

+streets with low

+vehicle speeds 6'

+bike lanes are

+recommended on

+streets with a posted

+speed of 30 mph or

+more.
+The gutter pan

+is not considered part

+of the lane width or

+bicycle lane width.

+Parking

+On-street parking may be provided.
+One benefit to parking is that it acts as a buffer between pedestrians and the motor vehicle zone.
+However, on streets with limited right-of-way there may not be room for both parking and a dedicated bike lane.